kwin/experience-manager-cloud-service.en/help/implementing/developing/tools/maven-plugin.md

 >[!NOTE]
 >
 >Package creation is now owned by the [Apache Jackrabbit FileVault Package Maven plugin](https://jackrabbit.apache.org/filevault-package-maven-plugin/).
 The deployment of the constructed packages to AEM is performed by the Adobe Content Package Maven plugin as described here.
-The content-package-maven-plugin since version 1.0.0 does no longer supported packaging.
+The content-package-maven-plugin since version 1.0.0 does no longer support packaging.

 ## Packages and the AEM Project Structure {#aem-project-structure}